apache/arrow/docs/source/java/flight_sql_jdbc_driver.rst

    * - useEncryption
      - false
-     - Whether to use TLS
+     - Whether to use TLS (the default is an insecure, plaintext connection)

    * - username
      - null